 Don't panic, regardless of your time horizon.
 One of the best ways to achieve goals is to carefully create a strategy and not sway from it, even when conditions are not ideal.
 Sticking to your plan will help you ride out downswings, preserve your assets and capitalize on upswings.
 Working with a financial advisor can help you build confidence and stay the course.

 Money Management Mistake #3 -

 Relying Too Heavily on Social Security — Especially Early On

-As you plan for income in retirement, be sure you understand the role Social Security will play — and how the benefits you’ll receive can fit in with your other retirement income sources.
+As you plan for income in retirement, be sure you understand the role Social Security will play — and how it fits with other income sources.

-Married couples have an added incentive for at least the higher earner to wait to claim benefits.
-When one spouse dies, the survivor’s Social Security benefit will be the higher of his or her own benefit or the benefit of the deceased spouse, including any delayed retirement credits.
-So, if the higher earning spouse delays to age 70 and dies first, the surviving spouse would step up to his or her benefit, including the 32 percent bonus delivered by the delayed retirement credit.
+Married couples have an incentive for the higher earner to wait to claim benefits.
+When one spouse dies, the survivor’s Social Security benefit will be based on the higher earner's income.
+If the higher earning spouse waits until age 70 to claim benefits and dies first, the surviving spouse will receive that higher benefit for their remaining lifetime.